 But, does it deserve the hype?

-- BANNED SUBSTANCE TESTED – highest quality control measures so you feel comfortable and safe consuming the product
+- Banned substance tested and the highest quality control measures so you feel comfortable and confident consuming the product

 What is in a Gold Standard Whey Protein Powder?